askap-vast/vast-tools/VASTDROPBOX.md

 2. `--available-files` will generate a complete list of all the files avaialble.
 This is helpful in order to build your own list of files you wish to fetch.
 Nothing will be downloaded.
 3. `--download-epoch` will download an entire Epoch directory of your choosing.
 4. `--files-list` defines a text file that contains the files you wish to download.
 Help on this is below.

+Modes 2, 3 and 4 will all place results in an output directory.
+The name of the directory can be set with `--output`.

 #### User Files List
 When supplying a list of files it needs to follow the directory structure of the Dropbox.
 It also needs to explictly state the files - i.e. you **cannot use wildcards** (sorry it's the limitations of using Dropbox this way).